textX/Arpeggio/docs/index.rst

       line, col = e.parser.pos_to_linecol(e.position)
       ...

+Arpeggio is backtracking parser, which means that it will go back and try another alternatives when the match does not succeeds but it will nevertheless report the furthest place in the input where it failed.
 Currently Arpeggio will report the first rule it tried at that location.
-Arpeggio is backtracking parser, which means that it will go back and try another alternatives when the match does not succeeds but it will nevertheless report the furthest place in the input where it failed.
+Future versions will probably kept the list of all rules that was tried at reported location.

 Parser configuration
 --------------------

+There are some aspect of parsing that is not controlled by the grammar.
+Arpeggio has some sane default behaviour but gives the user possibility to alter it.

+This section describes various parser parameters.

 Case insensitive parsing
 ~~~~~~~~~~~~~~~~~~~~~~~~